 The Saharan Air Layer (SAL) product is another example of an enhanced image product potentially related to tropical cyclone evolution.
-The SAL product uses a split window (10.8 and 12.0 μ m) algorithm to identify and track dry, dusty air (e.g., Saharan dust outbreaks) in the lower to middle levels of the atmosphere.
+The SAL product uses a split window (10.8 and 12.0 $\mu$ m) algorithm to identify and track dry, dusty air (e.g., Saharan dust outbreaks) in the lower to middle levels of the atmosphere.
 These dust outbreaks traverse the Atlantic Ocean from east to west and can reach as far west as the western Caribbean, Florida, and Gulf of Mexico during the summer.
 There is evidence that they can negatively impact tropical cyclone activity in the North Atlantic.
 This product can also be used to track low- to mid-level dry air (usually dust-free) that originates from the mid-latitudes.
 Dry (and possibly dusty) air is indicated by yellow to red shading in the SAL product.
 Similar to the air mass product, the SAL product is not directly related to the mandatory baseline or option 2 products, but will be possible from GOES-R, and will provide experience with image visualization techniques.
-The SAL product will be delivered to NHC via a web page at CIMSS:
+The SAL product will be delivered in near-real-time to NHC via a web page at CIMSS:

-http://tropic.ssec.wisc.edu/real-time/sal/m8goesr_split/m8splitjava5.html
+http://tropic.ssec.wisc.edu/real-time/sal/m8goesr\split/m8splitjava5.html .
+The SAL product will also be provided to SPoRT through coordination with CIMSS and CIMAS and sent to NHC in N-AWIPS via the same mechanism as the RGB air mass and dust products.